alphanci/TAMV/README.md

 This program significantly improves how tool-changing machines using Duet RRF v2/3 on Duet2 / Duet3 controlers by leveraging open-source computer vision algorithms from the OpenCV project to eliminate the guesswork from tool alignment and (nearly) completely automate the process.
 Let the machines do the work!

-TAMV in its current release is a graphical program that allows you to connect to your printer and automatically calculate tool offsets in XY space using a generic [USB microscope](https://www.amazon.co.uk/gp/product/B07KQDQ4VR/) and a Raspberry Pi (preferably a Pi4 or better).
+TAMV in its current release is a graphical program that allows you to connect to your printer and automatically calculate tool offsets in XY space using a generic [USB microscope](https://www.amazon.com/dp/B06WD843ZM) and a Raspberry Pi (preferably a Pi4 or better with 4GB of RAM).
+You may also use any Windows or Linux desktop/laptop, as long as you can connect that machine to the microscope situated on the printer build plate.

-You may opt to use a webcam for tool alignment, but this approach (while reliable) will need significantly more work to overcome issues related to insufficient/inappropriate lighting and limited depth-of-field of webcam optics (not to mention more sensor noise artifacts), all of which can throw off the computer vision algorithms and cause headaches.
+Please avoid using any webcams for alignment, because this approach (while viable) will need significantly more work to overcome issues related to insufficient/inappropriate lighting and limited depth-of-field of webcam optics (not to mention more sensor noise artifacts), all of which can throw off the computer vision algorithms and cause headaches.

 _[back to top](#table-of-contents)_
 # Why should I use this version/fork of TAMV?
-1. Its now a graphical interface with ZERO command line steps at run-time.
-2. Its got a bundled installation script for getting OpenCV 4.5.1 running on a Raspberry Pi (it will take 1.5 hours to install the first time)
+1. Its got a bundled installation script for getting OpenCV 4.5.1 running on a Raspberry Pi (it will take 1.5 hours to install the first time)
-3. The program guides you through the alignment process by only enabling the right procedures at the right times.
+2. The program guides you through the alignment process by only enabling the right procedures at the right times.
-4. The computer vision functions automatically calibrate your camera output to your machine's movement so there's no need to worry about lens distortion or slightly off-plane images.
+3. The computer vision functions automatically calibrate your camera output to your machine's movement so there's no need to worry about lens distortion or slightly off-plane images.
-5. You may use any USB webcam (no picam yet!) that is compatible with Raspbian (when running TAMV on a Raspberry Pi)
+4. You may use any USB webcam (no picam yet!) that is compatible with Raspbian (when running TAMV on a Raspberry Pi)
-6. You can also use RTSP/network cameras and run the main program on a desktop/laptop if you so prefer (just need Python -- not much benefit over a Raspberry Pi 4 since the computer vision is running some basic blob detection.)
+5. You can also use RTSP/network cameras and run the main program on a desktop/laptop if you so prefer (just need Python -- not much benefit over a Raspberry Pi 4 since the computer vision is running some basic blob detection.)
-7. TAMV can run repeatability tests for your machine (based on the number of cycles you define) and export/display useful visualizations of how your machine behaves over time to aid in identifying tool drift.
+6. TAMV can run repeatability tests for your machine (based on the number of cycles you define) and export/display useful visualizations of how your machine behaves over time to aid in identifying tool drift.
-8. TAMV allows you to save your machine address and some advanced parameters to save you some time when running it multiple times
+7. TAMV allows you to save your machine address and some advanced parameters to save you some time when running it multiple times.
-9. **Its completely open-source and community driven.**
+8. **Its completely open-source and community driven.**
-10. *Did we mention its a graphical interface now?*

 _[back to top](#table-of-contents)_
 # What's included in this package?
-1. **TAMV_GUI.py**: the main interface for automated X/Y offset tool alignment using computer vision
+1. **TAMV.py**: the main interface for automated X/Y offset tool alignment using computer vision
 2. **ZTATP.py**: a second program that uses electrical touch plates to physically measure tool Z offsets using your Duet controller's endstop inputs
-3. **TAMV.py**: the "original" command line version of TAMV, which also includes data export and repeatability testing

 _[back to top](#table-of-contents)_
 # What do I need to run TAMV?